privacy-scaling-explorations/maci-phase2-setup/README.md

 ## 📜 Usage

-First copy the env-template and fill the .env file:
+First copy the env-template and fill the .env file

 ```bash
 cp .env-template .env